 Measured dimension Questionnaire items (4) Client influence Valuation forecasting 1.
-1. I feel that I often need to provide a client with a rough forecasted estimate before I accept their appointment 2.
+I feel that I often need to provide a client with a rough forecasted estimate before I accept their appointment A 2.
 I feel that a client will often provide me with an expected price which they deem appropriate before I accept their appointment 3.
 I feel that the difference between the forecasted estimate provided by me and the client's expected price is considerably related to my appointment by the client Draft valuation meetings 4.
 I feel that I often need to orally inform the client about the final estimate before submitting my official valuation report Valuation adjustment 5.
-I feel that I will try to acquire a client's appointment even when their expected price differs substantially with the market value 6.
+I feel that I will try to acquire a client's appointment even when their expected price differs substantially with the market value Liao et al. (2018) 6.
 I feel that I will often consider cooperating with a client when they wish to adjust the final estimate (5) Anchoring Knowledge and skills 1.
 I feel that I will often establish a discount rate which is adjusted according to valuation procedures whenever the information that I have collected is deemed sufficient Furnham and Boo (2011) Practical experience 2.
 I feel that I will often establish an initial price which is adjusted according to valuation procedures whenever I encounter cases which I am familiar with 3.
-I feel that I will often establish a discount rate which is adjusted according to valuation procedures whenever I encounter a defective property Motivational factors I feel that I will often establish an initial price which is adjusted according to valuation procedures after the client has informed me about their expected price (6) Valuation variation Information1.The items I choose (suitability and sufficiency), as well as my interpretation and the data, often result in valuation instability The items I choose (suitability and sufficiency), as well as my interpretation and use of data, often result in valuation instability Adegoke (2016) Valuation methods 2.
-The di The methods I choose for estimating real estate prices and real estate rental rates often differ from pre-valuations Assumptions and 3. judgment I feel that my capacity to make assumptions and judgments (adjustment rate, interest rate, profit rate, weighting), shaped by my skills and experience, often increases the difficulty of valuation confirmation Behaviors and perceptions 4.
+I feel that I will often establish a discount rate which is adjusted according to valuation procedures whenever I encounter a defective property Motivational factors 4.
+I feel that I will often establish an initial price which is adjusted according to valuation procedures after the client has informed me about their expected price (6) Valuation variation Information selection Valuation methods The methods I choose for estimating real estate prices and real estate rental rates often differ from pre-valuations Assumptions and judgment 3.
+I feel that my capacity to make assumptions and judgments (adjustment rate, interest rate, profit rate, weighting), shaped by my skills and experience, often increases the difficulty of valuation confirmation Behaviors and perceptions 4.
 I feel that individual perception often results in large differences in valuation